 I’ll never forget my first time in an Asian shopping mall – so many different colors and styles hanging in the shop fronts – I couldn’t believe it!
 So I suggest starting your trip with some shopping!
 Follow this list of do’s and don’ts for your packing and shopping list and you can’t go wrong.

 South East Asia Do:

-Pack like you’re going on the catwalk.
-You can’t take more than 15 kg with you in your backpack, so every piece has to be chosen carefully to ensure coordination purposes.
+- Pack like you’re going on the catwalk.
+You can’t take more than 15 kg with you in your backpack, so use packing cubes to help you pack light.
+Every piece in your capsule wardrobe has to be chosen carefully to ensure coordination purposes.
 Before you go, invite your girlfriends back home and let them help you check all possible combinations to mix and match travel outfits for every destination.

 South East Asia Don’t:

 - Show too much skin.
 Southeast Asians are quite modest dressers and this is an integral part of their culture.
 This is especially important if you are going to visit temples.
 When you do, wear shirts or blouses with sleeves and carry a sarong or wear a maxi skirt to cover your legs.

 - (2017 update) Due to the king’s recent passing, the country is in mourning and wearing bright colors and clothing that’s overly revealing is discouraged.

 Read these tips about choosing clothing for conservative countries.

 - Travel without a pair of flip-flops.
 Flip-flops are perfect to travel with, because you can wear them in the shower of a hostel or bungalow, on the beach and on your shopping tour downtown.